Appearance

 Default Capacity of Vmware Appliance

-The OVA Appliance is generally sized for about 200 concurrent calls insepctions per second under 3ms round trip time, constant load (95th percentile) over ethernet.
-This will vary depending on your host CPU hardware.
+The OVA Appliance is generally sized for about 300-400 concurrent calls insepctions per second under 3ms round trip time, constant load (95th percentile) over ethernet.
+This will vary depending on your host CPU hardware, but is a good baseline for many installations.

 Below is an actual load test sample, on version 0.8.1, in March 2024.